Cassel Sharpe knows he's been used as an assassin, but he's trying to put all that behind him. He'sRead Review

 This book is crazy.
 A brilliant type of crazy that has your mind spinning round and round and round and round and round and round.

 Philosophy is a central theme in this book, and the way that situations are nutted out and debated over really leave you starting to think in the same manner.
 It is a very good book.
+And afterwards?
+You will begin to think in different terms, with your mind going through every possible outcome of every action.
+The thought process will fade after a while, and then you will be left with the memory of a brilliant book.

 A most unusual and challenging story.
 It is told from the location of a car which has turned upside down after a crash.
 Two young people, who appear to be strangers, are trapped and possibly seriously injured.
 As they converse while hanging from their seatbelts in the upturned car, they retell events in their lives that have led to the accident.
 All is not as it seems, nor is this a random event.